-6 - Not a bad attempt, but the story still doesn't work or doesn't stand out.
+6 - Not a bad attempt, but more work needs to be done.

 5 - Better than average, but still needs attention and effort.

-2 - A very good story - with the potential to be great.
+2 - A very good story!
+Has potential to be great.
 Focus on flaws, revise and polish.

 1 - Great story!
 Shine and send!